First United Lutheran Church: Women's Memorial Church

+First United Lutheran Church

 In 1946 the congregation changed its name to First United Lutheran Church and began renting space for worship in Alexandria Hall on 18th Avenue until the new church was constructed.
-The new sanctuary was dedicated on January 22, 1950.

-In 2007, the congregation voted to pursue its mission by becoming a "church without walls", and sold the property at 6555 Geary Blvd. to the Ta Kioh Buddhist Temple.
+The new sanctuary was dedicated on January 22, 1950.In 2007, the congregation voted to pursue its mission by becoming a "church without walls", and sold the property at 6555 Geary Blvd. to the Ta Kioh Buddhist Temple.
 First United had its first worship service at First Unitarian Universalist Chapel at 6:00 p.m. on October 28, 2007--Reformation Sunday—just a block away from the original church location on Geary between Octavia & Gough.
 In the summer of 2012, the congregation changed locations once again, and currently worships at St. Cyprian's Episcopal Church in San Francisco's North of the Panhandle neighborhood.

 The congregation of First United has belonged to various Lutheran synods and denominations during its history.
 It was founded as a part of the Evangelical Lutheran General Synod of the United States of North America (General Synod), and was one of five parishes instrumental in organizing the California Synod of this church body in 1891.
 In 1918 the General Synod merged with two other national church bodies to form the United Lutheran Church in America (ULCA).
 First United was a part of the Pacific Southwest Synod of the United Lutheran Church until 1963 when the denomination merged with three other church bodies to become the Lutheran Church in America (LCA).
 In 1988, First United became a member of the Evangelical Lutheran Church in America (ELCA), and continued its membership until December 1995.

 In 1990, the ELCA suspended First United from membership for ordaining Jeff Johnson, an openly gay pastor, against the wishes of the denomination.
 At the same time, St. Francis Lutheran Church in San Francisco was suspended for ordaining two openly lesbian pastors, Ruth Frost and Phyllis Zillhart.
 On December 31, 1995, First United and St. Francis were expelled from the ELCA for this action.
 Both congregations continued operating as independent Lutheran churches affiliated with the San Francisco Conference of Lutheran Churches.

 Then in 2009, leaders of the Evangelical Lutheran Church in America voted to change bylaws by adopting a constitution that allows openly gay men and lesbians to serve as pastors.
 Following that change, ELCA leaders asked the San Francisco churches for forgiveness, and invited them to rejoin the denomination.

 St. Francis rejoined the ELCA in 2011.
 First United, after 16½ years on its own, voted unanimously to rejoin the denomination on July 15, 2012, marking the occasion in a Service of Healing & Reconciliation on October 14, 2012 with Sierra Pacific Synod Bishop Mark W. Holmerud as preacher and Rev. Jeff Johnson as celebrant.